LadnerLab/Library-Design/docs/sliding_window.md

 In this example, our [input directory](https://github.com/LadnerLab/Library-Design/tree/master/examples/clusters/aligned) will contain ten files of aligned clusters created from a downsampled set of proteins from Poxviridae. (see full tutorial for creation of these files)

-The [output](https://github.com/LadnerLab/Library-Design/tree/master/examples/expectedOutputs/slidingWindow)should contain ten files with 30 amino acid long peptides tiling across the input sequences along with a summary file showing the number of peptides designed for each cluster file.
+The [output](https://github.com/LadnerLab/Library-Design/tree/master/examples/expectedOutputs/slidingWindow) should contain ten files with 30 amino acid long peptides tiling across the input sequences along with a summary file showing the number of peptides designed for each cluster file.
 The ten peptide containing fasta files can then be concatenated into a single fasta file.

 Command:
 ```